About Dawn Treloar

 - Law Society Clinical Negligence Accreditation Scheme member

-Keeping fit through military training sessions and yoga.
-Avid supporter of my young son’s sporting and musical interests (particularly rugby and choir).
+Dawn enjoys keeping fit through military training sessions and yoga.
+Dawn is an avid supporter of her young son’s sporting and musical interests (particularly rugby and choir).